Tests to diagnose hearing loss may include:

 - If your hearing is impaired, does it bother you or affect your quality of life?

-- Would you be willing to use a hearing aid if needed?
+- Would you be willing to try a hearing aid?

 Hearing loss care at Mayo Clinic